 According to the official website, Zero Xtreme hit the market in 2015.
 There are third-party retailers that sell a 30-day supply for $60.
 We like that we found some positive customer comments and that it contains a few natural ingredients, but read on…

 Ineffectiveness – “Does it Work?”

-“Hi all I tell them I’ve been taking 30 days and have not dropped a single kilo,” reported a dieter.
+“I’ve been taking 30 days and have not dropped a single kilo,” reported a dieter.

 “I am taking a month and I did not give me anything,” stated a consumer.

 On the other hand, we found some dieters that noticed changes while using Zero Xtreme.